 Matter Rate – matter rates are applied at the matter level.
 So if an individual matter needs a specific rate applied to it, then under Clients>Clients & Matters>[matter name] you would select Matter Rate under the ‘Rate By‘ field.
 You will then need to Save this selection in order to activate the grey Edit Rates button below the Rate By field, and thereby specify the matter rate.

 Task then Matter Rate – selecting this option means Matter Rate will be the standard rate applied, unless the task code chosen for the entry has its own specified rate (see here).
 The task code rate will then override any Timekeeper Default rate.

-Note: A rate set up at the project level overrides a rate at the client level.
+Note: A rate set up at the project/matter level overrides a rate at the client level.